imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/goroutines/introduction.md

 A goroutine is a function that runs concurrently with other goroutines in the same program.

 - They are much **cheaper** than operating system threads.
-- You create them by prefixing a function call with the `go` keyword.
+- We create them by prefixing a function call with the `go` keyword.
 - Once started, a goroutine is scheduled and managed by the Go runtime, not by the operating system.

 **Example:**